 In addition to term-limits, I believe Coconut Creek should have district-wide elections.
 Unfortunately, city-wide (or at-large) elections encourage candidates to concentrate on the largest voting bloc and ignore people in their own neighborhoods and communities.
 In many cases, incumbents and challengers dedicate their time to a group of voters who don’t necessarily represent the majority of residents.
 District-wide elections allow the voters closest to the commissioner to decide.
 Therefore, there are consequences and accountability if a commissioner doesn’t represent their district; they no longer would have the luxury of disregarding their constituents for those outside of their district.

-We need to work to assure our residents that their voices matter and the Commission has a responsibility to move its meeting times from Tuesday at 10:00am to a time that accommodates the schedules of our neighbors and residents throughout the community.
+We need to work to assure our residents that their voices matter and the Commission has a responsibility to accommodate the schedules of our neighbors and residents throughout the community.
 We need to hear more voices and respond to the needs of neighbors more directly.